They present convenience to busy customers. They keep all your useful content in one place and empower your customers.

 Is self-service enough?

-What happens then?
+So, what happens when things get tricky beyond the scope of a customer self-service area?
 The customer feels deserted or frustrated, forced to wait for you to address a raised issue.

 Help customers help themselves